pytroll/pyresample/docs/source/howtos/configuration.rst

 only 3 integers each.
 This makes the amount of space used in the cache very small for many cached results.

+The slicing operations in Pyresample typically involve finding the intersection between two geometries.
+This requires generating bounding polygons for the geometries and doing polygon intersection calculations that can handle projection anti-meridians.
+At the time of writing these calculations can take as long as 15 seconds depending on number of vertices used in the bounding polygons.
+One use case for these slices is reducing input data to only the overlap of the target area.
+This can be done before or during resampling as part of the algorithm or as part of a third-party resampling interface (ex.
+Satpy).
+In the future as optimizations are made to the polygon intersection logic this caching option should hopefully not be needed.

 When setting this as an environment variable, this should be set with the string equivalent of the Python boolean values ``="True"`` or ``="False"``.